 However, caffeine, let alone chocolate, is not forbidden in the Word of Wisdom.
 Moreover, members of the church are undeniably fond of chocolate, and they consume copious amounts of it throughout the week.
 Members especially enjoy chocolate on Fridays and during their spiritual services, whether they partake in them or not.

 In fact, Mormon love for chocolate goes so far that Marie Osmond, a famous American entertainer who also belongs to the Latter-day Saints Church, once said that chocolate can be considered to be “Mormon medication.”
 If all medicine was even nearly as tasty as chocolate, we are sure children wouldn’t mind going to the doctor, would they?

 Are Mormons Allowed Hot Drinks?

-For members of the church, all drinks, including alcohol, and tobacco that are hotter than room temperature are forbidden.
-Anything that has been heated or reheated is also banned in sacred texts.
+For members of the church, drinks that are hotter than room temperature are not forbidden.
+Anything that has been heated or reheated, such as lunch leftovers, is also not banned in sacred texts.